Particular/docs.particular.net/transports/sqs/delayed-delivery.md

 O(perations) = C * 2 // dequeue and requeue</br>
 T(otal cost) = O * P</br>

-NOTE The cost might be lower due to the transport optimizing dequeue operations by batching requests.
+NOTE: The cost might be lower due to the transport optimizing dequeue operations by batching requests.

 ### Example